pyside/pyside2-setup/doc/projectfile.rst

 ********************

-Instead of directing the Generator behaviour via command line, the binding developer can write a XML project file describing the same information, and avoid the hassle of a long stream of command line arguments.
+Instead of directing the Generator behaviour via command line, the binding developer can write a text project file describing the same information, and avoid the hassle of a long stream of command line arguments.

 .. _project-file-structure: